hexagontk/hexagon/site/pages/gradle.md

 The defined tasks are:

 * upx: compress the native executable using 'upx'.
 NOTE: Makes binaries use more RAM!!!
-* zipNative: compress native executable in a ZIP file.
+* tarNative: compress native executable into a TAR file.

 To use it you must apply the `$gradleScripts/native.gradle` script to your `build.gradle` file.
 It must be applied after the Kotlin plugin.